History of The Liberty Dollar

 When the New York Times asked Bernard von NotHaus about the government's motive for accusing him of terrorism, BVNH scoffed, "This is the United States government.
 It's got all the guns, all the surveillance, all the tanks, it has nuclear weapons and it's worried about some ex-surfer guy from Hawaii making his own money?
 Give me a break!"

 Laws regarding Counterfeiting and Private Currency

-The only laws regarding issuance of private currencies are ordinary statutes against fraud.
-Coining is more technologically difficult than is printing, and inclusion of precious metal in coins has long been seen as a means of “embedding” value in them.
-The Liberty Dollar consisted of both metal and printed paper.
+The only laws regarding the issuance of private currencies are ordinary statutes against fraud.
+Coining is more technologically difficult than is printing, and inclusion of precious metal in coins has long been seen as a means of "embedding" value in them.
+The Liberty Dollar consisted of both metal rounds and printed paper.
 Every Liberty Dollar was 100% backed by physical gold and silver commodities.
 The government alleged that the use of the Liberty Dollar was in violation of 18 U.S.C. § 486: